 Under Armour sets an annual challenge for its users.
-For example, if you run more than 1022km in 2022, you can win exclusive prizes.
+For example, if you run more than 1022km in the year, you can win exclusive prizes.

 You can share your runs with friends and family on Twitter and Facebook.
 If you run a particularly cool route, you can suggest it to others.
 You can also post a picture from your run and a caption.

 What sets MapMyFitness apart from other fitness trackers is the nutrition section of the app.
 It is so comprehensive; it could be an app on its own.

 You can record the food you eat during the day, how much water you drink, and your weight.
 The app helps you to reach your fitness goals, especially if you want to lose weight.